 F2M or FTM: Stands for female-to-male.
-An older term used to describe an individual who is transitioning or has transitioned from female to male.
+This term describes an individual who is transitioning or has transitioned from female to male.
 In other words, a transgender man.

 GAY: Synonymous with same-sex attraction.
 Primarily defines men who are attracted to men, though many women who are attracted to the same sex also identify as gay.